-Many but not all courts have their local rules available online on a webpage that they have set up.
-If this is not the case, you may be able to call the court and speak with a clerk of the court who will be able to let you know about the courts local rules.
+Many courts have their local rules available online on a webpage that they have set up.
+If this is not the case, you may be able to call the court and speak with a clerk of the court who will let you know about the court's local rules.

-If there is time a good idea would be to sit in the court where your hearing is to take place and watch how the Judge handles cases.
-Every judge does things slightly different and expects different things.
+If there is time, a good idea would be to sit in the court where your hearing will occur and watch how the judge handles cases.
+Every judge does things slightly differently and expects different things.

 What are Temporary Orders?

-A Temporary Orders hearing after a petition for Texas divorce or custody is filed with the court.
-This hearing that puts orders in place until final trial is held or the case is settled by agreement.
+After a petition for Texas divorce or custody, a Temporary Orders hearing is filed with the court.
+This hearing puts orders in place until the final trial is held or the case is settled by agreement.